ShadowMagic896/Builder/data/guide.md

 A quick note about keys:

-If you plan to upload your code to a public repository, create a `.env` file, store the key in there, and use the `python-dotenv` PIP module to get it.
-Then, make a `.gitignore` file and add your `.env` file to it, so that the `.env` file doesn't get uploaded to the repository.
-There are tons of guides for these online, so I won't be covering them here.
+If you plan to upload your code to a public repository, be sure to place that token in a different file, and have github ignore that file when you commit.
-This just makes it so that the code for the actual bot is uploaded, but the bot key is in a seperate, ignored file that nobody else can see.

 Here's what our code looks like now: